Meerut Metro: Rolling stock

 The trains of the metro are being manufactured and delivered by Alstom, a global French company in railway manufacturing, at its plant in Savli, Vadodara district, Gujarat.
 In May 2020, the Bombardier Transportation, a former Canadian company in railway manufacturing, now acquired by Alstom since 2021, won a contract from the National Capital Region Transport Corporation (NCRTC) for indigenously making 30 coaches in a configuration of 10 trainsets of three cars each, with a capacity of 700 passengers.
 The first train was delivered to the NCRTC on 16 February 2024.

-Designed at Alstom’s Hyderabad engineering centre and manufactured at Savli, these advanced, state-of-the-art trains are designed for a maximum speed of 135 km/h and operational speed of 120 km/h, making the trains the second-fastest rapid transit trains in India, just after the Namo Bharat trains of the Delhi–Meerut Regional Rapid Transit System (RRTS), at 180 km/h.
-These trains are similar to the features present in the Namo Bharat trains, like aerodynamic structure and seats, which are a first for India, dedicated seats for physically challenged passengers, on-board wheelchairs, CCTVs, information display systems, fire alarms, window blinders and enhanced passage space.
-The rolling stock is based on Alstom’s Adessia commuter train family, incorporating worldwide experience.